 To evaluate Water Flosser safety on gingival and epithelial tissue at high pressure settings.

-One hundred and five (105) subjects were randomly assigned to one of three treatment groups in this 6-week, parallel clinical trial: Water Flosser + manual toothbrush (WF), string floss + manual toothbrush (SF), manual toothbrush only (MT).
-Data was collected on 6 designated teeth at baseline, 2-weeks, 4- weeks and 6-weeks for clinical attachment level (CAL), probing pocket depth (PPD) and oral soft tissue (OST).
-For CAL and PPD data was recorded at 6 sites per tooth.
+One hundred and five subjects were randomly assigned to one of three treatment groups in this six week, parallel clinical trial: Waterpik® Water Flosser plus manual toothbrush (WF), string floss plus manual toothbrush (SF), manual toothbrush only (MT).
+Data was collected on six designated teeth at baseline, two weeks, four weeks, and six weeks for clinical attachment level (CAL), probing pocket depth (PPD) and oral soft tissue (OST).
+For CAL and PPD data was recorded at six sites per tooth.
 Subjects were instructed to brush twice a day with the toothbrush and tooth paste provided.
 Written and verbal instructions were given for the WF and SF groups.
-The WF group changed pressure settings as instructed: #4 – 8 for 2 weeks, #9 for two weeks and #10 for two weeks.
+The WF group changed pressure settings as instructed: #4 – 8 for two weeks, #9 for two weeks and #10 for two weeks.

 No adverse effects were reported.
 The Waterpik® Water Flosser exhibited stability in clinical attachment level and probing pocket depths.
 The results compared favorably to string floss or manual brushing alone, demonstrating it is comparable, and in some sites, better than the SF and MT groups.
 No negative impact to Oral Soft Tissue occurred.